-- 9) Install the pushbutton in the front of the switch assembly as follows: - a.
-Align the index pin on the back of the pushbutton with the index hole in the housing. - b.
+- 9) Install the pushbutton in the front of the switch assembly as follows: - Align the index pin on the back of the pushbutton with the index hole in the housing. - b.
 Make sure the text on the front of the pushbutton is oriented properly. - c.
-Gently push the pushbutton into the housing until it seats in place. - 10) Connect the switch's 4-pin connector to the ice mode wire harness. - 11) Connect the battery (ref.
+Gently push the pushbutton into the housing until it seats in place. - 10) Connect the switch's 4-pin connector to the Ice Mode wire harness. - 11) Connect the battery (ref.
 AMM Ch.
-24-30-01). - 12) Conduct the ice mode stall warning functional test on page 27.11.
+24-30-01). - 12) Conduct the Ice Mode Stall Warning Functional Test procedure (below).

-- 1) Check to see that the ice mode annunciator switch is securely fastened in the glareshield (Figure 27.3).
-Replace the switch if it is damaged or not functioning properly. - 2) Check to see that the ice mode lift computer and relay are securely fastened (Figure 27-2).
-Repair or replace the unit if it is not functioning properly. - 3) Check the ice mode system wire harness and ice mode equipment wiring for signs of chafing or other damage (Figure 27-2).
+- 1) Check to see that the Ice Mode annunciator switch is securely fastened (Figure 27.3).
+Replace the switch if it is damaged or not functioning properly. - 2) Check to see that the Ice Mode lift computer and relay are securely fastened (Figure 27-2).
+Repair or replace the unit if it is not functioning properly. - 3) Check the Ice Mode wire harness and Ice Mode equipment wiring for signs of chafing or other damage (Figure 27-2).
 Repair or replace any damaged wires.